-- 3.64 Better coordination, monitoring and reporting collectively help meet national and regional goals.
+- 3.70 Better coordination, monitoring and reporting collectively help meet national and regional goals.
 As well, it provides a means to evaluate international indicators against agreed benchmarks to assess the progress of expanding the scope and achieving compliance of the environmental accounts.
-Monitoring, reporting and evaluating can also be used to identify risks to the implementation process so that timely interventions can be made to keep plans on track. - 3.65 To monitor national progress in implementation, the international community will provide internationally agreed monitoring tools for measuring (a) the scope and detail of implementation through the identification of core tables for specific SEEA modules, (b) the compliance with SEEA concepts for specific SEEA modules, and (c) data quality assurance frameworks for specific SEEA modules.
+Monitoring, reporting and evaluating can also be used to identify risks to the implementation process so that timely interventions can be made to keep plans on track. - 3.71 To monitor national progress in implementation, the international statistical community will provide internationally agreed monitoring tools for measuring (a) the scope and detail of implementation through the identification of core tables for specific SEEA modules, (b) the compliance with SEEA concepts for specific SEEA modules, and (c) data quality assurance frameworks for specific SEEA modules. - 3.72 The development of required international reporting of information from SEEA accounts is not an immediate priority.
+However, it is expected that, over time as implementation advances across countries, discussion on the nature and content of international reporting will occur.
+It is noted that for countries of the European Union legislation is already in place for certain modules of the SEEA requiring the compilation of accounts.
+Also, because the SEEA is being considered in the context of developing monitoring and evaluation frameworks for various international initiatives (e.g. OECD Green Growth and within the Post-2015 development agenda) it may be that reporting of SEEA based indicators will advance in the short to medium term.